-This document provides general information about preparing yourself for a USA visitors visa interview, the steps you should take before you go for the interview.
+This article provides general information about preparing yourself for a USA visitor visa interview, and the steps you should take before you go for the interview.

 While there is a definite luck-factor involved, your chances of success will greatly increase if you prepare yourself thoroughly for the interview.
 The preparation consists of the following:

 - Knowing the visa officer’s concerns and strategically preparing convincing points to satisfy his/her concerns.